Reply Serial No.

 Signature:

-Name in block letters: ALBERT K Y
+Name in block letters: ALBERT K Y LAM

 Post Title: Director-General of Civil Aviation